← Back to Drug List

 • Concurrent therapy with a strong CYP3A4 inhibitor (e.g., ketoconazole, itraconazole, clarithromycin)

-• History of Raynaud’s phenomenon with ischemia (e.g., digital ulcers, tissue necrosis, or other critical ischemia)
+• Patient has a history of Raynaud’s phenomenon with ischemia (e.g., history of digital ulcers, tissue necrosis, or other critical ischemia)

 • Concurrent therapy with a triptan agent once ubrogepant is initiated